JohannesSKunz/reMarkable_dailyCalender/README.md

 ## Overview

-My simple to use landscape calendar made for reMarkable.
-Bis some basic excel and latex skills easily customize.
+My simple-to-use landscape calendar made for reMarkable; easily customize with some basic excel and latex skills.

 *Features*
 - Landscape